-Our friend Emmy, who used to live in New Orleans, made this and brought it over to the Rootsliving kitchen last night.
+Our future daughter-in-law Emmy, who used to live in New Orleans, made this and brought it over to the Rootsliving kitchen last year.
 She said it’s so easy to make, using packaged crescent rolls, that she made three of them.

 The cake has a velvety texture, smoother than a papery French puff pastry, that is heightened by a cream cheese, brown sugar, and pecan filling.